 Jail Time

 Depending on the severity of the offense, a DUI conviction may result in jail time.
-First-time offenders may receive a short jail sentence, while those with multiple offenses, especially if accompanied by aggravating accidents or injuries, could face extended periods of incarceration.
+First-time offenders may receive a short jail sentence, while those with multiple offenses, especially if accompanied by aggravating circumstances such as accidents or injuries, could face longer incarceration.

 Civil Liability